Edith S. Childs

-Edith S. Childs is an American politician who served on the Greenwood, South Carolina, county council.
+Edith S. Childs (born 1949) is an American politician who served on the Greenwood, South Carolina, county council.
 President Barack Obama has credited her with coining his campaign slogan: "Fired up!
 Ready to go!"

 Background

-Childs was born in 1949 in South Carolina.
+Childs was born in 1949, in South Carolina.
 She attended Brewer High School in Greenwood, where she studied health; and graduated in 1967.
 After retiring as a licensed practical nurse she became local activist in her community.
 She started an anonymous hotline in Greenwood County to help seniors who were being preyed on by criminals and feared retribution if they called police.
 After retiring as a licensed practical nurse, she studied criminal justice and became a private investigator.

 Political career

 In 1994, Childs ran for an at-large seat on the Greenwood School District 50 board of trustees.
 She served on the school board until 1998.
-In 1999 she ran for and won a seat on the Greenwood County Council, representing District 1.
+In 1999, she ran for and won a seat on the Greenwood County Council, representing District 1.

 Much of her efforts have centered on establishing after school programs for the community's youth, providing holiday meals for the unemployed, obtaining funding for a new rec center and providing school supplies for underprivileged youth.

 In March 2022, Childs announced her decision not to run for re-election to Greenwood County Council.
 She was succeeded by Democrat Teresa Griffin.